Deterministic Equations for Feedback Control of Open Quantum Systems II: Properties of the memory function: Introduction

 This work is organized as follows.
 In Sec.~\ref{sec:formalism}, we present the formalism used in this work, where Sec.~\ref{subsec:memory} introduces the notions of data processing and memory function, Sec.~\ref{subsec:fb_dyn} briefly presents the general framework developed in Ref.~\cite{Rosal2025DeterministicFeedback} to describe feedback dynamics, and Sec.~\ref{subsec:cont_mon_limit} defines the feedback dynamics in the continuous-monitoring limit.
 In Sec.~\ref{subsec: Hybrid states}, we demonstrate that a general feedback dynamics admits a hybrid quantum--classical description, thereby allowing for the consistent inclusion of informational measures to quantify system--memory correlations.
 In Sec.~\ref{sec:FCS_definitions}, we present a detailed analysis of the statistical properties of $y_n$ under a general feedback dynamics, including its moments, cumulants, time correlations, and other related quantities.
 Sec.~\ref{sec: no feedback and indirect feedback} addresses the no-feedback scenario, as well as the case of indirect feedback, and Sec.~\ref{sec: examples of memory functions} presents explicit examples of memory functions commonly used in feedback strategies.
-In Sec.~\ref{sec:application}, we apply our formalism to two feedback protocols: the first stabilizes the excited state of a qubit against thermal interaction based on quantum jump detections, and the second stabilizes the Rabi oscillations of a qubit coupled to a thermal bath using projective measurements, similar to the protocol experimentally implemented in Ref.~\cite{DiscreteFeedback3}, and we conclude in Sec.~\ref{sec:conclusion} with a discussion of the main results.
+Finally, in Sec.~\ref{sec:application}, we apply our formalism to two feedback protocols: the first stabilizes the excited state of a qubit against thermal interaction based on quantum jump detections, and the second stabilizes the Rabi oscillations of a qubit coupled to a thermal bath using projective measurements, similar to the protocol experimentally implemented in Ref.~\cite{DiscreteFeedback3}.